zane-zane/zane-zane/README.md

 - 👀 I’m interested in full-stack development, video game development, graphics, networking, algorithms, and ML
 - 🌱 I’m currently learning ASP.NET and React.js
 - 📫 How to reach me? vincent.zane.rodriguez@gmail.com for any inquiries
-- 💭 Need help on a programming?
+- 💭 Need help with programming?
 Looking to start learning?
 Come on over to The Coding Den Discord server https://discord.gg/code [my username is vince]

 <!---
 zane-zane/zane-zane is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.